LeagueOfDevelopers/SoftwareEngineering2018/ThirdLesson/readme.md

-Third lesson of Margelov Vitaly
+Third lesson of Vishnevsky Mark